git-pull/website/blog/2018/01/technical-screening.rst

    partition and introduce constraints pragmatically.
 Similar to the way their corporate  management structure works - country, region, so on.

-   There's no need to start with a blank canvas and assemble things at the quark level.
+   There's no need to start with a blank canvas and assemble things in 1's and 0's.
 The intuition of most programmers is to break big chunks of data up, cache, and profile, is satisfactory.

+   Get it?
+There are various reasons why this stuff isn't communicated, but if you don't need something - trying to play a prophet is just as bad as premature opimization sometimes.
+You don't even have information on the ground to understand your own problem, but you want to bring the scaling squad into every front on the line of battle, until you're spread thin supplying non-existant fronts.
+You don't have enough substance to justify it.
+   Sorry, but it's true.
+You need infantry (full stack devs / generalists) for most stuff so you can actually have a product and users first.

    Even businesses that requires this kind of scaling only need it in narrow aspects of their applications.
 Not every role requires going back to basics